knoxjeffrey/knoxjeffrey.github.io/_posts/2015-02-25-course-three-week-three-capybara-and-xpath.markdown

       fill_in "queue_items[][position]", with: 1
     end

 What this says is to find the ```tr``` tag that has a string containing the title of the video somewhere between the ```<tr>``` and ```</tr>``` tags and enter the value with 1.
-It's not as easy to read in the test code but the views are much cleaner and I think this is more important.
+It's not as easy to read the test code but the views are much cleaner and I think this is more important.
 However, there are ways to tidy up the test code which I'll go into at the end of the post.

 The example in the [previous post](../../../../2015/02/24/course-three-week-three-dynamic-css-elements/) on how to test the expected result was as follows: